 We want to see Lindores Abbey flourish again as a site for research, learning, brewing, distilling, horticulture, and even beekeeping.
 By reviving so many of the ancient crafts and traditions that were practised here centuries ago, we hope to see the site returned to its former glory.

-We are building a Single Malt distillery in the grounds of the former Abbey, and reinstating the heritage orchards and extensive gardens which were first introduced here by the Tironensian monks following their arrival in the 12th Century.Be Part of the Plans
+We have built a Single Malt distillery in the grounds of the former Abbey, and will reinstate the heritage orchards and extensive gardens which were first introduced here by the Tironensian monks following their arrival in the 12th Century.Be Part of the Plans

 New Traditions for a New Era